How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 A vision is ideally born as part of a strategic planning process when an organization is just being set up (alongside a mission statement, values, and goals).
 Don’t make the mistake of trying to shape your vision statement before your organization is clear about its mission and vision on a more conceptual level.

+If you haven’t gone through mission and vision development already, now is the time.
 If you’ve already gone through a solid mission and vision development process, revisit the material before diving into formulating a vision statement.

-Step 2: Map out the process.
+Step 2: Map out the process

 • Get very clear on why you’ve decided to work on your vision statement.